SWOTAlgorithms/RiverObs/Install.md

 ##2- BUILD THE PACKAGE

-In addition to the packages installed by conda, pyproj is required.
+In addition to the packages installed by conda, pyproj and shapely are required.
 Working inside the virtual environment, the following command:

 	pip install pyproj
+	pip install shapely

 Then, to build the package